 “Something about last week’s fight bringing back bad memories.”

 Whew.
-I don’t want anyone else to know, not even ‘Gator.
-I’ll tell Dr. Kam first.
+I do not want anyone else to know, not even ‘Gator.
+I plan to tell Dr. Kam first.

 “Oh, Tim.
 Did you commit a crime?”